 This kind of Friday night massacre is a little concerning.

-Uh can is there any comparison to Nixon's Saturday night massacre?
+Is there any comparison to Nixon's Saturday night massacre?

 Yeah, I mean, this will be known as the Friday night slaughter.

-It is clear as day that the President of the United States directed the attorney general, either implicitly or explicitly, to fire Andy McCabe to undermine him as a witness in any upcoming proceeding in which McCabe could corroborate Jim Comey's testimony that the President of the United States obstructed justice.
+It is clear as day that the President of the United States directed the Attorney General either implicitly or explicitly to fire Andy McCabe to undermine him as a witness in any upcoming proceeding in which McCabe could corroborate Jim Comey's testimony that the president of the United States obstructed justice.

 Because we know that these investigations generally move slowly.

-There may have been good cause to terminate uh McCabe, but the speed at which it's done alone raises the specter of doubt.
+There may have been good cause to terminate McCabe, but the speed at which it's done alone raises the specter of doubt.

 Ultimately, obstruction, even if it's not a criminal action, is always an impeachable offense.